 If they visited one of your profiles, what would their first impressions be?
 Always thinking like your ideal client is going to help your online presence stay consistent and cohesive over time.

 Before you can start updating your profiles, it is important to get all your bios you wrote during part one and notes you might have taken on the online presence you have now.
-This includes all the platforms you are using from your personal website to your Facebook profile.
+This includes all the platforms you are using from your website to your Facebook profile.
 If you are starting to build your online presence, below are some of the suggestions Skillcrush and I both recommend students use for building your online presence.

 If you still need some help, I recommend googling and looking at other social media influencers in your niche.
 These influencers can be other freelancers or just people you admire in tech.
-Pay attention to their branding to see what you can replicate for your own platforms as well as how each person shows his/her personality on the web.
+Pay attention to their branding to see what you can replicate for your platforms as well as how each person shows his/her personality on the web.
 I also recommend using Skillcrush's checkpoints mentioned in part one to help you with this portion of this blog post.

-The first piece of your online presence is your personal website.
-This is the most important part of your personal brand and the place where your ideal clients are going to go to first.
+The first piece of your online presence is your website.
+This is the most important part of your brand and the place where your ideal clients are going to go first.
 If you don't have a personal website, you can make a simple web page using one of the tutorials from Codecademy.

 Although there are website builders available (i.e. Wix, Squarespace), keep in mind these website builders have limited customization.
 If you want a fancy website, you'll have to build your own.

 Most people think of social media as a way to stay connected with family and friends or look at cat pictures.
 However social media is an important tool for freelancers since this is where they drive traffic to your website.
-There are so many social media platforms that it can be tempting to just sign up for all the social media accounts just to show you are being current.
+There are so many social media platforms that it can be tempting to just sign up for all the social media accounts just to show you are current.

-This is actually a terrible idea since certain platforms can be irrelevant to your brand.
-It can also be harder for you to maintain if you are trying to juggle all the social media platforms on the web.
+This is a terrible idea since certain platforms can be irrelevant to your brand.
+It can also be harder to maintain if you are trying to juggle all the social media platforms on the web.
 Before you start signing up or deactivating social media profiles, here are some of Skillcrush's tips for how you should approach these social media platforms.

 - Where does your niche like to hang out?
 Where are they most likely going to engage you and be looking for someone with a specific service?

 - Start small.
-Skillcrush recommends starting with one or two social media platforms then expanding as you get more experience.
+Skillcrush recommends starting with one or two social media platforms and then expanding as you get more experience.

 - Separate business and professional accounts.
 Keep these accounts separate by making different profiles or making certain content you don't want clients to see private.